Who is Jack Reynolds?

 Yes.
 We follow all necessary laws in being a non-profit.
 The Jack Reynolds Scholarship Fund has 501c3 status, and all donations and gifts are receipted for tax purposes.

 How do you apply or nominate someone for this Scholarship award?

 You may log on to our website, go to the Awards Application page and follow the necessary steps in the application process.

 The Jack Reynolds Scholarship Fund has a variety of events that will contribute to our already growing Fund.
 Some events include a High School Wrestling Tournament and a silent auction.
 Our Fund is unique in that we have local corporate sponsorship that supports us all year long.

 Who are the members of The Jack Reynolds Scholarship Fund?

-The Fund is comprised of members who are good standing members of the Pacific Northwest Wrestling Officials Association, in which Jack belonged to for many years.
-The founding members are: Chuck Tompkins and Wayne Lugg.
+The Fund is comprised of members who are good-standing members of the Pacific Northwest Wrestling Officials Association, to which Jack belonged for many years.
+The founding members are Chuck Tompkins and Wayne Lugg.